MonaElahi/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition

-Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
-In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.
+There are number of factors, which MechaCar can bring to consideration against its competition, for instance cost, city, highway fuel efficiency, horse power, maintenance cost, safety rating etc

-In your description, address the following questions:
-* What metric or metrics are you going to test?
-* What is the null hypothesis or alternative hypothesis?
-* What statistical test would you use to test the hypothesis?
-And why?
+- All the above factors will be taken into consideration by MechaCar when comparing to competition.

+- Null Hypothesis: There will be no difference between MechaCar and Competitor when comparing the factors.
+- Alternative Hypothesis: There would be differences.
+(However the population data is same for MechaCar and competitors)

+- Two sample t tests will be performed to rule out which population mean is greater than the other.

+*
 * What data is needed to run the statistical test?
+*